Administration of medicines in schools

 - For children with chronic conditions such as diabetes, epilepsy or asthma,

-- For children recovering from short term illnesses who may be well enough to attend school but need to finish a course of medication.
+- For children recovering from short term illnesses who may now be well enough to attend school but need to finish a course of medication such as antibiotics.

 Medication can take many forms including tablets, eye drops, inhalers, injections, creams and suppositories.